nell026/AMBER-MD-Simulation/README.md

 quit/

-Once you have created these files (your system), you may proceed with the “New biological molecule (DNA/INC) protocol:
+Once you have created these files (your system), you may proceed with the “New biological molecule (DNA/INC) protocol":

 1. Initial minimization: Let solvent relax around restrained solute
 -	1000 steps (500 steepest descents/500 conjugate gradient)